We value Design Technology. WE ARE DESIGNERS and TECHNOLOGISTS!

 - The ability to manage risks exceptionally well to manufacture products safely and hygienically.

 Our DT curriculum is high quality, well thought out and is planned to demonstrate progression.
-We carefully support children through DT projects to ensure they make good or better progress.
-We then assess each unit against the National Curriculum Objectives in computing using Target Tracker.
+We carefully support children through DT projects to ensure they make good progress.

 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in design technology.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
 Monitoring in design technology includes: book scrutiny, lesson observations and/or learning walks, child and staff voice.